-- 1 Hold MENU. - 2 Select Appearance > Glances. - 3 Select an option: - To change the location of a glance in the loop, select a glance, and press UP or DOWN. - To remove a glance from the loop, select a glance, and select \( \overline{\psi} \). - To add a glance to the loop, select Add, and select a glance.
+- 1 Hold MENU. - 2 Select Appearance > Glances. - 3 Select an option: - Select a glance, and press UP or DOWN to change the location of the glance in the loop. - Select a glance, and select T to remove the glance from the loop. - Select Add, and select a glance to add it to the loop.